yoonkim/lstm-char-cnn/README.md

 can use other characters than `+` to represent an end-of-sentence token---we recommend a single unused character).

-Jan's datasets already have end-of-sentence tokens for each line so you do not need to add the `-EOS` command (equivalent to adding `-EOS ''`, which is the default).
+The Reddit/non-English data already have end-of-sentence tokens for each line so you do not need to add the `-EOS` command (equivalent to adding `-EOS ''`, which is the default).

 ### Model